 Moira is a graduate of Regis University in Denver, Colorado, and completed her coursework for a master’s degree in international relations at Old Dominion University.
-Moira is a member of the Council on Foreign Relations.
-She has served as a Senior non-resident Fellow at the Atlantic Council’s Digital Forensics Lab and is a board member for the Digital Diplomacy Coalition.
-She annually teaches a course on digital diplomacy at the College of Europe Natolin.
+Moira is a member of the Council on Foreign Relations and a non-resident Senior Fellow at the Atlantic Council’s Digital Forensics Lab.